 Our scholarship programme is provided for various reasons at our discretion, and is kept completely confidential between the school and the student.
 There are always current improvisation scholars working their way through our programmes.

 Scholarships are for students we feel would greatly benefit from our training programmes and would bring something additional or beneficial to the school, the arts or the local area, but are not yet willing or are unable to take a class.
+Once students satisfy this criteria, they may apply for one of the following scholarships:

 - Financial Hardship Scholarships, are for students who satisfy the scholarship criteria and want to take a class, but their current financial circumstances my prevent them from doing so.